Beth Mead: 2011–13: Back-to-back WPL titles and Golden Boot awards

-In 2011–12, her first season in the FA Women's Premier League (WPL), Mead scored 23 goals in as many games, and ended the season with 29 in all competitions.
-Sunderland won the league by Mead's winner against Leeds United.
+In 2011–12, her first season in the FA Women's Premier League (WPL), Mead scored 23 goals in as many games.
+Sunderland won the league, in part due to Mead's winner against Leeds United.
 Sunderland won the FA Women's Premier League Cup for the first time, completing the double.
-Mead won the WPL Golden Boot, Sunderland Player of the Year award, and Mavis Clayton Memorial Trophy for Outstanding Achievement at the Scarborough and District Sports Awards.
+Mead won the WPL Golden Boot, the joint Sunderland Player of the Year award, alongside Stephanie Bannon, and Mavis Clayton Memorial Trophy for Outstanding Achievement at the Scarborough and District Sports Awards.

-In the 2012–13 season, Mead followed by 30 goals in 28 matches.
+In the 2012–13 season, Mead followed up with 30 goals in 28 matches.
 She again won the FA WPL Golden Boot and Sunderland Player of the Year award.
 She was also named Top Female Achiever at the Scarborough and District Sports Awards.
+Sunderland's captain during this time, Stephanie Bannon, acted as a mentor for Mead and helped her to settle in at her new club.

 2014: Leading Sunderland's promotion

 In the 2014 WSL 2 season, Sunderland won the title and gained promotion to the WSL.
-Mead was the top scorer for the team.
+Mead was the top scorer for the team, scoring twice in the FA Women's National League Cup and 13 times in the WSL 2.
 She was nominated for WSL 2 Player of the Year.
 She was named SportsByte Sports Person of the Year, Top Female Achiever at the Scarborough and District Sports Awards, and Sunderland Supporters' Young Player of the Year.

-Although Mead turned professional upon Sunderland's promotion, she resolved to finish her final year at Teesside University.
-This inspired Mead and her alma mater to launch Beth Mead Scholarship in February 2022 to support dual career students who have the potential to reach professional, national or international level within women's football.
+Although Mead turned professional upon Sunderland's promotion, she resolved to finish her final year at Teesside University; as part of the "Where Greatness Is Made" campaign, a plaque honouring Mead was installed at the university.
 She also kept working at her local pub.
-The landlord had sponsored her during the formative years of her career and she repaid the favour by working shifts behind the bar.
-So at one point, she was scoring the goals that secured Sunderland's promotion to the WSL, whilst studying for a degree and working as a barmaid.
+The landlord had sponsored her during the formative years of her career and she repaid the support by working shifts behind the bar.